rowlandcoping/smokingbuns/README.md

   ### Code (book.html)

   I used [this guide](https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767) when creating the booking form in order to help with media break points and text alignment for the form list elements.
-Although the majority of my code on this page doesn't come from the guide, it provided a good template for me to build around.
+Although the majority of my code on this page doesn't come from the guide, it provided a good foundation for me to build around.

   ### Advice

-Many thanks to my mentor Mitko Bachvarov for all the help and advice he has offered, which I want to give credit for here:
+Many thanks to my mentor Mitko Bachvarov for all the help and advice he has offered - I've outlined the parts that have directly influenced the site.

 - advising on the proper syntax for git commits.
 - suggesting css methods that might be appropriate for certain pages based on my wireframes.